SecondComingFan24/SecondComingFan24/README.md

-- 👋 Hi, I’m @SecondComingFan24
+- 👋 Hi, I’m @SecondComingFan24 (known as Gold Chip on Scratch)
-- 👀 I’m interested in CSS and p5.JS
+- 👀 I’m interested in CSS
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on any thing involving simple HTML
 - 📫 How to reach me?
-Well, just send an email to chloecat245@gmail.com
+Just comment on my Scratch profile (GoldenBunnyDorito)

 <!---
 SecondComingFan24/SecondComingFan24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.